versalitas/travel_search_backend/README.md

 - MongoDB as persistence.
 ````

-For the project to work correctly you need to have:
+For the project to work correctly you need to have this installed
+as well as favourite IDE:

 - [Node.js and npm](https://nodejs.org/es/)
 - [MongoDB](https://docs.mongodb.com/manual/installation/)